-- Formula diet programmes can provide a range of energy intakes from just over 400kcal/d to 1500kcal/d. - Use of formula products at the lower end of the energy intake scale is the only way to ensure adequacy of intake of micronutrients on a daily basis. - Lower energy intakes result in a greater deficit between energy requirement and dietary energy intake resulting in greater rates of weight loss. - Rates of weight loss greater than a half to one kilogramme per week result in rapid improvement in symptoms, such as reduction of pain, decreased shortage of breath, improved mobility, and often reduction of medication use, than after conventional diet programmes. - Rapid weight loss and symptom improvement is highly motivating and this is likely to improve compliance.

-· The physiological ketosis developed at lower energy intake levels may facilitate compliance through suppression of appetite and enhancement of euphoria.
+- Formula diet programmes can provide a range of energy intakes from just over 400kcal/d to 1500kcal/d. - Use of formula products at the lower end of the energy intake scale is the only way to ensure adequacy of intake of micronutrients on a daily basis. - Lower energy intakes result in a greater deficit between energy requirement and dietary energy intake resulting in greater rates of weight loss. - Rates of weight loss greater than a half to one kilogramme per week result in rapid improvement in symptoms, such as reduction of pain, decreased shortage of breath, improved mobility and often reduction of medication use, than after conventional diet programmes. - Rapid weight loss and symptom improvement is highly motivating and this is likely to improve compliance. - The physiological ketosis developed at lower energy intake levels may facilitate compliance through suppression of appetite.

-Summary of effects
+SUMMARY OF EFFECTS

-Weight loss rates of 1 to 2kg per week can be achieved.
-This can give a 15kg weight loss, which is associated with a symptomatic response in osteoarthritis, sleep apnoea, psoriasis and diabetes, in 8 to 12 weeks.

-Weight loss can be maintained in compliant individuals and maintenance of more than 10kg or more than 10% of initial body weight is possible, following a VLCD or low-calorie liquid diet, by using partial replacement of conventional food with formula food, by following a high protein diet or by use of drug therapies.

-Health benefits following weight loss in osteoarthritis, sleep apnoea and psoriasis have been demonstrated and maintenance of these benefits has been demonstrated in some cases.

-Cardiovascular risk factor profiles are improved and some aspects of these can be maintained with weight maintenance.

-Lean mass loss associated with weight loss has been shown to be lower than expected in obese people with osteoarthritis.

-There is some evidence for improved vitamin D status and bone health in the elderly obese with osteoarthritis.

-Drop out rates in clinical trials have been shown to be lower than expected.
+- Weight loss rates of 1 to 2kg per week can be achieved.
+This can give a 15kg weight loss, which is associated with a symptomatic response in osteoarthritis, sleep apnoea, psoriasis and diabetes, in eight to 12 weeks. - Weight loss can be maintained in compliant individuals, and maintenance of more than 10kg or more than 10% of initial body weight is possible, following a VLCD or low-calorie liquid diet, by using partial replacement of conventional food with formula food, by following a high protein diet or by the use of drug therapies. - Health benefits following weight loss in osteoarthritis, sleep apnoea and psoriasis have been demonstrated and maintenance of these benefits has been demonstrated in some cases. - Cardiovascular risk factor profiles are improved and some aspects of these can be maintained with weight maintenance. - Secondary prevention of coronary heart disease can be facilitated with a 10% weight loss followed by weight maintenance. - Lean mass loss associated with weight loss has been shown to be lower than expected in obese people with osteoarthritis. - There is some evidence for improved vitamin D status and bone health in the elderly obese with osteoarthritis. - Drop out rates in clinical trials have been shown to be lower than expected.

-Osteoarthritis in obese people
+OSTEOARTHRITIS IN OBESE PEOPLE